These are the slides/notes to a talk I gave at Startup Grind 2013

 Ben Silbermann has talked about how Pinterest had 50% growth month after month in the early days of the company.
 Starting from a small base, this seems like awful engagement and growth for the first little while, but you'll eventually reach a tipping point when you are growing by that big a percentage each and every month.

-The tech press who wrote stories about how Pinterest was nothing for years, but the founders stuck it out and didn’t pivot, really don’t understand how magical 50% growth month over month is.
+The tech press who wrote stories about how Pinterest was nothing for years, but the founders stuck it out and didn’t pivot, really don’t understand how magical 50% growth month over month is--even from a small base.
 To point out how ridiculous those stories were, Pinterest was able to raise multiple rounds of funding while they were “sticking it out.”

 Plancast (linear growth, X users/month like clockwork)